 Former U.S. Secretary of Health and Human Services Tommy Thompson is considering a run for president in 2008…

-As head of Health of Health and Human ....
+As head of Health of Health ....
 [Click here to read the rest of this post]

 New RFID passports are supposed to make identity theft more difficult and to make it easier to spot fake passports like the ones used by the perpetrators of the 9/11 attacks.

-First, making the data remotely secretly readable without every possessing or otherwise ....
+First, making the data remotely secretly readable without every possessing ....
 [Click here to read the rest of this post]Tags: Cellphones, Passports, Physical Security, RFID, UK

 The Center For Democracy and Technology recently said in their newsletter: